Attorney-Client Privilege for In-House Corporate Counsel

 - *Further discounts may apply once you log in.

 This webinar will explore the dual legal/business roles of in-house corporate counsel and how those roles impact attorney-client privilege.
 It will provide an overview of attorney-client privilege, including the legal principles that serve as the framework, to determine whether an in-house corporate counsel’s communications with their clients are protected by attorney-client privilege.
-The webinar will also provide insight into recent developments in the case law, assessing the application of attorney-client privilege in the corporate context, which may guide in-house corporate counsel as they serve in legal/business role
+The webinar will also provide insight into recent developments in the case law, assessing the application of attorney-client privilege in the corporate context, which may guide in-house corporate counsel as they serve in legal/business role.

 Generously sponsored by Venable LLP and the Nonprofit Organizations Network